-Poodle dogs were originally developed as a sporting dog that could be useful in both water and in hunting over land.
-Throughout their history they have been one of the most popular dogs around the world.
+Poodle HistoryThe Toy Poodle dog was originally developed as a sporting dog that could be useful in both water and in hunting over land.
+Throughout the breed's history they have been one of the most popular dogs around the world.

 Coat Colors: Solid - black, white, cream, brown, gray, silver or apricot.

 Miniature poodles and Standard poodles are both larger than the toy and are classified under the non-sporting group of dogs.

 Poodle Grooming:The single curly coat of the toy poodle is inherited from its larger ancestors who were protected by it when retrieving water fowl.

 It is understandably quite full and grows quickly.
 A coat such as this is a magnet for mats and tangles.
 See our guest article on how to undo your dog's tangles for tips on this snarly problem.